Bluetooth Profiles and 32feet.NET

 OBEX-based profiles

 Many of the profiles are based on OBEX, with the OBEX protocol usage being defined a document entitled General Object Exchange Protocol (GOEP).
-The standard profiles using this protocol are OPP, FTP, SYNC, BPP, and BIP.
+The standard profiles using this protocol are OPP, FTP, SYNC, BPP, and BIP, PBAP, and MAP.

 32feet.NET has the ObexWebRequest and ObexListener class for client and server side use respectively.
 Both support PUT and the default OBEX service, however there is some support for GET in the latest ObexWebRequest and both could be reconfigured to use different OBEX services e.g. BIP.